Form 8.3 - The Vanguard Group, Inc.: Bodycote plc

 Letzte Top-Ranking Nachrichten

-Sowohl der heimische als auch der deutsche Aktienmarkt traten am Mittwoch auf der Stelle.
-Für den Dow geht es aufwärts auf ein Rekordhoch.
-Die Börsen in Fernost zeigten sich zur Wochenmitte größtenteils mit Verlusten.
+Der heimische sowie der deutsche Aktienmarkt präsentierten sich am Donnerstag mit Abgaben.
+Der Dow bewegt sich kaum.
+Die Börsen in Fernost zeigten sich am Donnerstag teils mit Verlusten.